25. PLDD 10A

 We recommend to check/set the current using a test load resistor because it is much safer and will limit the possibilities of mistake and burning the laser diode.

 Recommendations and requirements

-Heat sink is isolated from the MOSFETs and the driver so it can be directly mounted on other metal surface.
+The heat sink is isolated from the MOSFETs and the driver so it can be directly mounted on another metal surface.

 If the driver is warming up too much, we recommend installing the heatsink which will dissipate the heat.

 We recommend the use of power cables with a cross-section of at least 1 mm2.